Click this link to DOWNLOAD the article in full! D10907

 Click this link to DOWNLOAD the article in full!
-D3970
+D10907

 Paul Perret was a Swiss watch timer, experimenter and inventor.
 He took out the very first Swiss patent, No. CH 1, in 1888.
 When Charles Édouard Guillaume announced the discovery of Invar, an iron-nickel alloy with very low temperature coefficient of expansion, Perret immediately requested a sample of the material which he made into a balance spring.

-When Perret was testing the watch he had fitted with the balance spring made of this new material, he found that rather than going more slowly as the temperature increased, the watch actually gained.
+When Perret tested a watch fitted with the balance spring made of this new material, he found that rather than going more slowly as the temperature increased, the watch actually gained.
 This must have surprised Perret; he had discovered that Invar has a positive temperature coefficient of elasticity.
 Unlike a normal carbon steel balance spring that got weaker as it got hotter, a balance spring made from Invar got stronger as it got hotter.

 Guillaume says that this was independently confirmed later by Marc Thury, but it was clearly Perret who made the discovery.
 Guillaume was only looking for a material that was dimensionally stable for his standards of length measurement, but Perret was trying to improve watch escapements and hence his interest in any new material such as Invar with properties that might be useful for balance springs.